Heshmat Tabarzadi

 Heshmatollah Tabarzadi (حشمتالله طبرزدی; born March 21, 1959) is an Iranian democratic activist.
 Tabarzadi has been arrested several times on charges related to his political activities, most recently in December 2009.
 In October 2010, a court sentenced him to nine additional years in jail and 74 lashes, a sentence that was reduced to eight years on appeal.

-During the revolutionary uprising of 1401 in Iran, Heshmat Tabarzadi was arrested in his mother's house located in Golpayegan, a few days after Mehsa Amini's ascension, and he is still in exile in Isfahan Central Prison.
-Heshmat Tabarzadi is accused of war, corruption in the land, cooperation with hostile countries against the Islamic Republic, seducing and inciting people to kill, colluding and insulting the leadership and several other cases.
-His trial will be held on May 14, 2023.
-Among the detainees of the Iranian people's revolutionary uprising, Heshmat Tabarzadi is the oldest detainee at the age of 64.

 Political activities

 Tabarzadi served as the leader of the banned opposition group, the Democratic Front of Iran.
 Tabarzadi was viewed by the government as one of the leaders of the student protests of July 9, 1999.
 He was arrested and spent nine years in Evin Prison, including two in solitary confinement, for his activities as a student leader.

 Following the December 7, 2009 Student Day protests in Iran, Tabarzadi published an opinion piece in the Wall Street Journal, writing, "One thing is certain: Dec.
 7 proved that the movement for a free, democratic Iran is robust and only growing in strength.
 If the government continues to opt for violence, there very well may be another revolution in Iran.
 One side has to step down.
 And that side is the government—-not the people."

 On the evening of December 27, the day of the 2009 Ashura protests, Tabarzadi was interviewed on Voice of America Persian, stating that the protests were the largest he had ever seen.
 He also called on protesters to keep the protests nonviolent.